open-ephys-plugins/crossing-detector/README.md

   * Cross-threshold jump size limit (does not fire an event if the difference across threshold is too large in magnitude; useful for filtering out wrapped phase jumps, for example)

   * Sample voting (make detection more robust to noise by requiring a larger span of samples before or after t0 to be on the correct side)

+  * Ignore crossings at the end of a buffer

 * Event duration (in ms) - the delay until the "OFF" event after an "ON" event is triggered